tommyku/blog3/content/blog/have-fun-building-browser-start-page.md

 </figure>

 Maybe it was my colleague, or maybe I feel the heat from [/r/startpages](https://www.reddit.com/r/startpages/)...
-Whichever the reason may be, I began building browser start page.
+Whichever the reason is, I began building browser start page.

 Default browser start pages are totally fine.
 Engineers' put in hard work to make it convenient and visually pleasing, but it is not *my* page.
-Just as people customize their desktop wallpaper, I wnat my browser start page to do *this* and *that* while showing a refreshing background image.
+Just as people customize their desktop wallpaper, I want my browser start page to do *this* and *that* while showing a refreshing background image.